-From learning how to make quilled flowers to creating a fantastic quilled flamingo, take a look at Sarah’s top ten quilling projects that are ideal for beginners.
+From learning how to make quilled flowers to creating a fantastic quilled flamingo, take a look at Sarah’s top sixteen quilling projects that are ideal for beginners.
 There are all sorts of things you can create, and they often look more complex to make than they actually are!

-10 best quilling ideas for beginners
+16 best paper quilling ideas for beginners

-If you’re completely new to quilling, try these easy ways to get started
+If you're completely new to quilling, try these easy ways to get started.

 Quilling tight circles